 - 2.5 The previously reported situation continues with by far the largest group of temporary workers being "on contract" agency and temporary staff appointed through the Council's corporate contract with Comensura for the supply of agency staff.
-These are all engaged with the involvement and oversight of the HR function with a database that supplies monthly spend and usage reports to Council managers. - 2.6 As at the end of April 2016, the Council employed 159 interim/temporary workers at £30 per hour (or more) compared to 163 for January 2016 (a 3% decrease).
+These are all engaged with the involvement and oversight of the HR function with a database that supplies monthly spend and usage reports to Council managers. - 2.6 As at the end of July 2016, the Council employed 146 interim/temporary workers at £30 per hour (or more) compared to 159 for April 2016 (a 8.18% decrease).
 Appendix 1 refers to the detail and composition of the interim workforce.
 Where possible, corporate contracts are used as they provide better value for the Council. - 2.7 Running concurrently with the work to monitor and control interim placements has been a Council-wide staffing establishment exercise completed within iTrent to provide a comprehensive view of a fully budgeted workforce.
 This provides a clear picture of the workforce, including vacancies and reconciliation with temporary worker appointments.
-We will be reporting the most recent quarterly position to the Financial Monitoring Task Group shortly. - 2.8 HR is developing "temp to perm" guidance whereby longer-term agency workers can be converted into "perm" direct employees subject to safeguards to ensure a competitive recruitment process was followed when the worker(s) were first commissioned and establishment control procedures are followed. - 2.9 Where difficulty in recruiting has been cited as a reason of long-term cover, HR will continue to work with client managers to identify what recruitment and retention measures are necessary, if any, to improve the recruitment offer.
-This will include review of recruitment efforts, pay market data and turnover statistics as well as a supporting business case. - 3.0 Directors have been invited to provide short overall summary comments on agency/consultant usage and action being taken in their area and these are:
+We will be reporting the most recent quarterly position to the Financial Monitoring Task Group in November. - 2.8 HR is developing "temp to perm" guidance whereby longer-term agency workers can be converted into "perm" direct employees subject to safeguards to ensure a competitive recruitment process was followed when the worker(s) were first commissioned and establishment control procedures are followed. - 2.9 Where difficulty in recruiting has been cited as a reason of long-term cover, HR will continue to work with client managers to identify what recruitment and retention measures are necessary, if any, to improve the recruitment offer.
+This will include review of recruitment efforts, pay market data and turnover statistics as well as a supporting business case. - 2.10 The management and sourcing of temporary and interim arrangements are carefully scrutinised and Directors attended the last committee in June to explain why the use of these workers were necessary. - 2.11 Directors have been invited to provide short overall summary comments on agency/consultant usage and action being taken in their area and these are: